-- 2) Coordinate with External Vice Chair to recruit speakers for Spring series. - 3) Handle all email blasts. - 4) Work with Information Officer to create and distribute marketing materials. - 5) Responsible for tabling with the Info Officer at Meet the Programs in Fall. - L) The Duties and Responsibilities of the Data Analytics Officer: - 1) Shall compile and interpret the program's data from surveys in order to further the CFF mission. - 2) Produces a quarterly data report with the Coordinator in order to assess the Fund's efficiency and predict future needs. - 3) In charge of making and overseeing quarterly workshop evals. - 4) Sign forms whenever necessary as an authorized signer. - M) Duties and Responsibilities of the Information Officer: - 1) Work closely with coordinator and select, manage and source information resources both hard copy and electronic to meet the committee's' requirements and manage communications. - 2) Compile a record book of list of events that committee have done usually using special computer applications, for easy access and retrieval. - 3) Responsible for keeping and updating minutes for weekly meeting for the committee. - 4) Responsible for tabling with the Network Officer at Open House and Special Programs. - 5) Update grant workshop's presentation "Financial Literacy Basics" every quarter. - N) Duties and Responsibilities of the Finance Officer: - 1) Work to keep the financial records of the organization up to date, as well as budget and keep track of funds for special events, grants, and other things the board decides to partake in. - 2) Work closely with the CFF coordinator to obtain more grants for the organization to give out to applicants. - 3) Present the CFF budget at the budget hearing in Winter quarter. - O) Duties and Responsibilities of the Print Media Officer: - 1) Create and print out promotional and print materials for quarterly workshops: promotional flyer, ticket, checklist, quiz, quiz answer key. - 2) Create and print out promotional and print materials for Spring Speaker Series: flyers, additional handouts for speakers, etc. - 3) Create and print out organization promotional materials and flyers for tabling and advertisement.
+- 1) Oversee and plan events or projects. - 2) Coordinate with External Vice Chair to recruit speakers for Spring series. - 3) Handle all email blasts. - 4) Work with Information Officer to create and distribute marketing materials. - 5) Responsible for tabling with the Information Officer at Meet the Programs in the Fall Quarter.

+M) The Duties and Responsibilities of the Data Analytics Officer:

+- Shall compile and interpret the program's data from surveys in order to further the CFF mission. - 2) Sorts through the Grant Workshop registration form and organizes the Grant Workshop attendance form. - 3) Produces a quarterly data report with the CFF Coordinator in order to assess the Fund's efficiency and predict future needs. - 4) In charge of making and overseeing quarterly anonymous Board evaluations.

+- 5) In charge of making and overseeing quarterly anonymous Board evaluations. - 6) In charge of making and overseeing quarterly workshop evaluations. - N) Duties and Responsibilities of the Information Officer: - 1) Work closely with the CFF Coordinator in selecting, managing and sourcing information resources, both hard copy and electronic, to meet the committee's' requirements and manage communications. - 2) Compile a record book of list of events that committee have done usually using special computer applications, for easy access and retrieval. - 3) Responsible for keeping and updating minutes for weekly meeting for the committee. - 4) Responsible for tabling with the Network Officer at Open House and Special Programs. - 5) Update grant workshop's presentation Financial Literacy Basics every quarter. - a) Review Financial Literacy Quiz questions based on student responses. - b) Update particular slides with new information when applicable. - c) Review poll questions associated. - d) Review interactive activities associated with the presentation. - O) Duties and Responsibilities of the Finance Officer: - 1) Work to keep the financial records of the organization up to date through frequent reviews and updates of the CFF budget. - 2) Attend an authorized signer's workshop in the Fall. - Keep track of funds for special events, grants, and other things the Board decides to partake in. - 4) Work closely with the CFF Coordinator to obtain more grants for the organization to give out to applicants. - 5) Present the CFF budget during A.S. budget hearings in Winter quarter. - P) Duties and Responsibilities of the Print Media Officer: - 1) Create and print out promotional and print materials for quarterly workshops. - 2) Create promotional and print materials for Spring Speaker Series: flyers, additional handouts for speakers, etc. - 3) Create organization promotional materials and flyers for tabling for social media accounts, tabling, and advertisement. - Q) Duties and Responsibilities for the Digital Media Officer: - 1) Manage and keep the CFF website, associated platforms, and social media accounts up to date.